 For domestic applicants under 20 years old:

-- University Entrance as per New Zealand Qualification Authority specifications, OR
+- University Entrance as per New Zealand Qualification Authority specifications (highly recommended that one approved subject be science or a related discipline) OR

 For applicants 20 years old and over:

-- Applicants who have had a criminal conviction at any time in the past must declare the circumstances in confidence to the Head of Department, Nursing.
-All accepted applicants will be required to provide a Ministry of Justice conviction check on entry and prior to completing the degree to demonstrate they are “fit for registration” as a nurse.
+Applicants who have had a criminal conviction at any time in the past must declare the circumstances in confidence to the Academic Lead for Nursing .
+All students accepted will be required to provide a Ministry of Justice conviction check on entry and prior to completing the Degree to demonstrate they are “fit for registration” as a nurse.

-- Confirmation of acceptance on to the Bachelor of Nursing is subject to submission of the following documents prior to the start of the course:
+Confirmation of acceptance on to the Bachelor of Nursing is subject to submission of the following documents prior to the start of the Bachelor of Nursing:

 - Current comprehensive First Aid Certificate

-- Evidence of immunity as identified by the department
+- Evidence of immunity as identified by the Department of Nurisng Te Puna Whai Ora and the department’s clinical partners

 - Letter regarding physical and mental health status from a GP or Practice Nurse